ESET0134/Esyasoft-Graduate-Trainee-Program/Basics-of-Python/Day1 Assignment/README.md

 Question:

-    Check if the area of a rectangle is a perfect square or not?
+    Check if the quadrilateral is a square or not and find its area?

 Output:

     Length: 34
+    Breadth: 34
+    It is a square!
+    Area: 1156

+    Length: 56
     Breadth: 65
-    No it is not a perfect square!
+    It is not a square!

-    Length: 49
-    Breadth: 4
-    Yes it is a perfect square!
+    Area: 3640